TesserisPro/tgrid/TesserisPro.TGrid.Web/Content/TGridColumnPropertiesDescription.md

 ###data-g-not-sized

-Defines if column has width.
-If is set to *true*:
+Defines if the column has a width.
+If it is set to *true*, then:

-+ column doesn't have width
++ the column doesn't have a width

-+ column becomes not resizable
++ the column becomes not resizable

-+ table css property *table-layout* is set to *fixed*
++ the table css property *table-layout* is set to *fixed*

-+ width of all not-sized columns becomes the same and depends on table width.
++ a width of all not-sized columns becomes the same and depends on the table width

 ###data-g-resizable

-Defines if column is resizable.
-If property **data-g-not-sized** value is set to true, column will not be resizable.
+Defines if the column is resizable.
+If the property **data-g-not-sized** value is set to true, the column will not be resizable.

 **Value:** *false* or *true*.